 The prehistoric-looking tortoise charms many with its calm, gentle demeanor and unhurried pace.
-There are myriad species of tortoises worldwide, but the most popular types kept as pets are the Mediterranean and the Russian.
-Both grow to be between 6 and 10 inches long and thrive in the same conditions.
-Tortoises typically live long lives but need proper care to stay healthy and happy.
+There are myriad species of tortoises worldwide, but the most popular types of pet tortoises are the Mediterranean and the Russian.
+Both types of tortoises kept as pets grow to be between 6 and 10 inches long and thrive in the same conditions.
+These pets typically live long lives but need proper pet tortoise care to stay healthy and happy.

 According to the Tortoise Trust booklet on tortoise care, wet grass or soil can lead to respiratory or shell infections.
 Therefore, it's important to provide your tortoise with a dry, well-drained area with both shade and full sun.
 Follow these guidelines to construct a proper outdoor pen: